 The fifth event was held on Wednesday, 27th of Match 2018 and focused on the Glasgow Avenues project with three fantastic talks on how to transform the city centre from a hostile, traffic dominated streets, to a place for people to enjoy with a more attractive, safer and inclusive streetscape.
 You can fine out more about the event HERE

-The most recent event was held on Wednesday, 24th of April 2019 and was focused on Design for Ageing, the theme picked by the first Mark Turnbull Travel Award winner, Dr Amber Roberts for the focus of her research using her winnings from the award.
+The sixth event was held on Wednesday, 24th of April 2019 and was focused on Design for Ageing, the theme picked by the first Mark Turnbull Travel Award winner, Dr Amber Roberts for the focus of her research using her winnings from the award.
 You can find out more about the event HERE.

 The most recent event was held over Tuesday the 12th of May and Tuesday the 19th of May and was focused on the Impact of Covid-19 on the Landscape Profession in Scotland.
 You can find out more about the event, including reading the full report HERE